-- 610 11.
-Patient Administration Management (PAM) - provides patient identity, registration, and encounter management transactions in a healthcare enterprise as well as across enterprises. - 12.
-Cross-Enterprise Document Media Interchange (XDM) provides document interchange using a common file and directory structure over several standard media.
+11. Patient Administration Management (PAM) - provides patient identity, registration, and encounter management transactions in a healthcare enterprise as well as across enterprises.

+12. Cross-Enterprise Document Media Interchange (XDM) - provides document interchange using a common file and directory structure over several standard media.
 This permits the patient to use physical media to carry medical documents.
-This also permits the use of person-to-person email to convey medical documents. - 13.
-Basic Patient Privacy Consents (BPPC) provides a mechanism to record the patient privacy consent(s), and a method for Content Consumers to use to enforce the privacy consent appropriate to the use.
-This profile complements XDS by describing a mechanism whereby an XDS Affinity Domain can develop and implement multiple privacy policies, and describes how that mechanism can be integrated with the access control mechanisms supported by the XDS Actors (e.g., EHR systems). - 14.
-Cross Enterprise Sharing of Scanned Documents (XDS-SD) A profile which associates structured, healthcare metadata with non-healthcare specific document format to maintain the integrity of the patient health record as managed by the source system - 15.
-Cross-Enterprise Document Reliable Interchange (XDR) provides document interchange using a reliable messaging system.
-This permits direct document interchange between EHRs, PHRs, and other healthcare IT systems in the absence of a document sharing infrastructure such as XDS. - 630 16.
-Multi-Patient Queries (MPQ) defines a mechanism to enable aggregated queries to a Document Registry based on certain criteria needed by areas related to data analysis, such as quality accreditation of health care practitioners or health care facilities, clinical research trial data collection or population health monitoring.. - 17.
-Patient Identifier Cross-referencing HL7 V3 (PIXV3) provides cross-referencing of patient identifiers from multiple Patient Identifier Domains.
+This also permits the use of person-to-person email to convey medical documents.

+13. Basic Patient Privacy Consents (BPPC) - provides a mechanism to record the patient privacy consent(s), and a method for Content Consumers to use to enforce the privacy consent appropriate to the use.
+This profile complements XDS by describing a mechanism whereby an XDS Affinity Domain can develop and implement multiple privacy policies, and describes how that mechanism can be integrated with the access control mechanisms supported by the XDS Actors (e.g., EHR systems).

+14. Cross Enterprise Sharing of Scanned Documents (XDS-SD) - A profile which associates structured, healthcare metadata with non-healthcare specific document format to maintain the integrity of the patient health record as managed by the source system

+15. Cross-Enterprise Document Reliable Interchange (XDR) - provides document interchange using a reliable messaging system.
+This permits direct document interchange between EHRs, PHRs, and other healthcare IT systems in the absence of a document sharing infrastructure such as XDS.

+16. Multi-Patient Queries (MPQ) - defines a mechanism to enable aggregated queries to a Document Registry based on certain criteria needed by areas related to data analysis, such as quality accreditation of health care practitioners or health care facilities, clinical research trial data collection or population health monitoring.

+17. Patient Identifier Cross-referencing HL7 V3 (PIXV3) - provides cross-referencing of patient identifiers from multiple Patient Identifier Domains.
 These patient identifiers can then be used by identity consumer systems to correlate information about a single patient from sources that know the patient by different identifiers.
-This profile uses HL7 V3 as the message format, and SOAP-based web services for transport. - 18.
-Patient Demographics Query HL7 V3 (PDQV3) provides ways for multiple distributed applications to query a patient information server for a list of patients, based on user-defined search criteria, and retrieve a patient's demographic information directly into the application.
 This profile uses HL7 V3 as the message format, and SOAP-based web services for transport.

+18. Patient Demographics Query HL7 V3 (PDQV3) - provides ways for multiple distributed applications to query a patient information server for a list of patients, based on user-defined search criteria, and retrieve a patient's demographic information directly into the application.
+This profile uses HL7 V3 as the message format, and SOAP-based web services for transport.

-- 19. Cross-Community Access (XCA) supports the means to query and retrieve patient relevant medical data held by other communities.
-A community is defined as a coupling of facilities/enterprises that have agreed to work together using a common set of policies for the purpose of sharing clinical information via an established mechanism. - 20.
+19. Cross-Community Access (XCA) - supports the means to query and retrieve patient relevant medical data held by other communities.
+A community is defined as a coupling

+- of facilities/enterprises that have agreed to work together using a common set of policies for the purpose of sharing clinical information via an established mechanism. - 20.
 Retrieve Form for Data Capture (RFD) provides a means for the retrieval and submission of forms data between physicians/investigators and electronic data capture systems or other data collection agencies. - 21.
-Sharing Value Sets (SVS) provides two mechanisms for retrieving Value Sets from a Value Set Repository.
+Sharing Value Sets (SVS) provides two mechanisms for retrieving Value Sets from a Value Set Repository. - 22.
+Cross-Community Patient Discovery (XCPD) supports the means to locate communities that hold patient relevant health data and the translation of patient identifiers across communities holding the same patient's data. - 23.
+On Demand Documents (ODD) Updates the XCA and XDS Profiles to add support for sharing of document content which is assembled at time of retrieval through use of On-Demand Documents.

-1.8 Security Implications
+685 1.8 Security Implications